orchid00/R4da/installation.md

-# R Installation instructions
+# R and RStudio

+A quick intro, [R](https://www.r-project.org/) is a programming language for data analysis, statistics and more.
+[RStudio](https://www.rstudio.com/) is the program that interacts between you and the language R. R and RStudio are two free available software that need individual installation.
+R works independent from RStudio, however you can't use RStudio without using R, so R comes first.

-These instructions have been last updated on January 15th, 2018.
-After this date please double check the links for newer versions and updates of the software.
+**Note** These instructions have been last updated on January 15th, 2018.
+After this date please double check the links for newer versions and updates of both software tools.

-## Set up instructions
+## Installation instructions

-Participants are encouraged to **bring and use their own laptops with the software already installed** and **working internet connection**, to ensure that you can continue using what you learn once you leave the workshop.
-However, if you need, you can use one of the University computers in the training room.

-** Install R and RStudio **

-For the workshop, we will use **RStudio**.
-RStudio is a nice interface to use the programming language **R**. *To use RStudio, you need to install both R and RStudio*.

-Please go through the installation steps below to install R and RStudio before the start of the workshop.
-Then, make sure that you not only installed them but start them up to make sure they are working.
-To install software you need administrator rights, if you have a UQ computer and you do not have administrator rights you might need to contact IT to install the software for you.
+To install software you need administrator rights.
+If you have a university computer and/or you do not have administrator rights you might need to contact your IT department to install the software for you.

-If you have any problems installing you can use one of the university computers, or ask questions by email or after the session.
+Please follow the instructions depending on your Operative System (OP).

 ### Windows
 *To use RStudio, you need to install both R and RStudio*